southP4w/initials-checker/README.md

 # initials-checker
-A logical circuit to check that the bit-value of the user's initials match the initials being passed.
+A logical circuit built using CircuitSim v1.8.2 to check that the bit-value of the user's initials match the initials being passed.